 Soil

-The best soil for passionfruit vines is rich in organic matter and well-drained with a pH of 5.5 to 6.5.
+The best soil for passionfruit vines is rich in organic matter, well-drained, and pH 5.5 to 6.5.

 Spring is best time to plant a passionfruit vine.
 Before planting, prepare your soil by incorporating compost and chicken manure to an area around one to two metres wide.
 Dig a hole twice as wide and just as deep as the root ball, gently tease the roots, plant the vine and water well.
 Mulch around the base with sugarcane, bark chips or pea straw, but don’t let it build up around the stem.